ETS-PoliTO/esp32-sniffer/README.md

 - HT Capabilities Info

 After each minute these informations are sent to a [server](https://github.com/ETS-PoliTO/ETS-Server) and processed.
-Then is possible to see the processed information, like position, time frequency and etc., through a [GUI](https://github.com/ETS-PoliTO/GUI-Application).
+Then is possible to see the processed informations, like position, time frequency and etc., through a [GUI](https://github.com/ETS-PoliTO/GUI-Application).

 # Firmware development